C4813/EVE-Agent-Finder/README.md

 - **Min L4 agents** stepper with its own per-system / per-station scope
 - **Storyline in system** toggle with live count
 - **Locator agents only** toggle with live count
+- **Compact view** toggle — removes the composition row from hub cards for a denser display
 - **Available to my character only** — visible when logged in via EVE SSO; hides agents your character cannot access based on current standings (see [EVE SSO](#eve-sso) below)

 ### Sort options